Navjot Singh Sidhu: Conviction for road rage homicide

-He is imprisoned in Patiala Jail along with his rival Shiromani Akali Dal leader Bikram Singh Majithia against whom Sidhu contested in the 2022 Punjab Assembly elections.
+He was imprisoned in Patiala Jail along with his rival Shiromani Akali Dal leader Bikram Singh Majithia against whom Sidhu contested in the 2022 Punjab Assembly elections.
+On 1 April 2023, he was released after spending nearly 10 months in jail.

 In popular culture

 A Bollywood film Azhar released in 2016, directed by Tony D'Souza, was based on his teammate Mohammad Azharuddin's life and revolves around Match fixing scandals in late 90s and 2000.
 Sidhu's character was portrayed by Manjot Singh in the film.